Lonesome Jim: Plot

-At the ladder factory, Jim encounters his uncle Stacy or "Stace" (Mark Boone Junior), who prefers "Evil."
+At the ladder factory, Jim encounters his uncle Stacy, who prefers the nickname "Evil."
 Over a joint, Evil offers advice about premature ejaculation, and they become better acquainted.
 He offers Jim recreational drugs and asks him to open him a checking account so he can pay for things by mail.
 Evil gives Jim $4,000, saying it is saved-up birthday, Christmas and graduation presents.

 Jim's mother, Sally, is arrested by DEA officers for allegedly shipping illegal drugs through the store's FedEx account.
 Evil is the drug dealer, but Jim cannot get him to confess.
 Evil points out that Jim will be implicated if he tries to report him, as he has opened an account with his cash and will test positive for drug use.
 An eternal optimist, Sally makes friends with her fellow prisoners and accepts a novel from Jim when he visits.
 Eventually she is released on bail.

 Despite working at the factory and feeling responsible for his mother's imprisonment, Jim allows Anika to soften his depression and starts believing that life is worth living.
 He invites her and her son to move with him to New Orleans, but after Jim gets cold feet and makes a questionable decision, the move seems to be off the table.

 Jim finally leaves for New Orleans alone, leaving a note for his parents promising not to take their love for granted again and revealing Evil as the drug dealer.
 Anika shows up at the bus station to say goodbye.
 Jim departs on the bus, but as Anika drives home with her son, he runs after them, luggage in hand.
 He asks "for a ride" and the movie ends with Jim, out-of-breath, finally getting a bottle of water from Ben in the back seat.